 Stack, stack, and stack some more.
 Easy accessible stackable storage is the best way to hold stuff – from books, toiletries, food, etc. IKEA makes small shelf units and these may work well in one room, but not the next year in a different room.
 I have found that classic milk crates are the best.
 The reason – versatility.
 They can be stacked and used in many different ways.
 One year they may be used in a closet, the next – across the shelf on the desk or dresser to hold food and/or dishes.

-I found this photo on Pinterest, but could not find the source.
+I found this photo on Pinterest, here is the source - Tupelo Honey.
 Very clever – storage and a seat.
 Cut a piece of plywood to fit the opening of the milk crate, cover with foam and batting.
 Place fabric on top and staple the excess underneath the plywood.
 Place on the opening of the crate.

 Another option with a bit more style is to stack baskets on top of each other.
 I made lids for these using cardboard and fabric.
 When covered and stacked, the baskets supply storage as well as create a little bedside table.